Week 1. National Simplify Your Life Week (10 good ideas! We love “If you don’t use it, lose it.”)

 - Dig herb roots (chicory, ginseng, goldenseal, horseradish) after the foliage fades.
 Dig, wash off the dirt, dry thoroughly on a screen, store in paper bags.

 - Okay, so what’s the connection between Chicago and herbs?
 Well, we’re sure that you know that the onion is an herb.
 (You didn’t?
 Well, it’s time you found out!
 Listen to Susan’s podcast, “The Magical, Mystical, Magnetic Onion,” and she’ll tell you all about it.)
 But we’ll bet that you didn’t know that the place-name “Chicago” means “onion field.”
 The word was first recorded in a 1688 French document, where it appears as Chigagou, an Algonquian word.
 The document explains that wild onions and garlic grew profusely in the area.
-And if you’d like to try something a little different with your onions, marry them with mint, in this intriguing recipe: Roasted Sweet Onions with Mint.
+If you’d like to try something a little different with your onions, marry them with mint, in this intriguing recipe: Roasted Sweet Onions with Mint.

 - Celebrate St. Julia’s Day by reading her book, My Life in France.
 You might also enjoy the memoir Julie and Julia: My Year of Cooking Dangerously, by Julie Powell, who cooked all 524 recipes in Mastering the Art of French Cooking—and lived to blog about it!
 And then of course the blog became a book (naturally) and the book became a film, starring Meryl Streep as the irrepressible Lady of the Ladle.
-Cooking doesn’t get any better than this.
+Cooking doesn’t get any wilder than this.

 - Observe Vanilla Custard Day by getting better acquainted with vanilla, perhaps the best-loved flavoring of all time.
 Vanilla pods are the fruit of the vanilla planifolia, the only orchid to produce an edible substance—and after saffron, the second most expensive herb to grow.
-Go here for an overview.
 And if you haven’t read it yet, now is a great time to indulge in A Plain Vanilla Murder, China’s 27th mystery.For a classic plain-vanilla baked custard recipe, try this one.
 Top with fresh strawberries or peaches for an elegant dessert.

 - On Potato Day, read Crunch!
 A History of the Great American Potato Chip, by Dick Burhans.
 The story of how the pedestrian potato (once considered medicinal) was transformed into America’s favorite snack food—and the dark side of that picture.
 Informative, fun.